 During the first ten months of 2016, the number of licensed dwellings in Portugal surged 36.6% to 9,209 from the same period last year, according to INE.

 The economy grew by 1.5% in 2015, thanks to an increase in exports, according to the Bank of Portugal.
 The improving economic condition comes after a series of dismal years.
 Portugal’s economy contracted 1.1% in 2013, 4% in 2012, and 1.8% in 2011, according to the IMF.
 In 2010, the economy grew by 1.9%, but in 2009 GDP contracted by 3%, after average annual growth of only 1.2% between 2004 and 2008.

 The economy is expected to continue its gradual recovery.
 Portugal’s GDP is predicted to grow by 1.6% in 2016 and by another 1.8% in 2017, according to the European Commission.

-After three years of austerity, Portugal was the second euro zone country to exit the bailout program in May 2014.
+Portugal was the second euro zone country to exit the bailout program in May 2014, after three years of austerity.
 Portugal had sought its €78 billion (US$ 88.6 billion) bailout program in 2011, due to the government’s inability to meet its debt payments.